Last reviewed · 8 May 2026 · Independent UK SRS Reference

 Click any dimension above or on the radar chart for the baseline, target, and citation.

-UK SRS voluntary use: Any UK entity can voluntarily adopt UK SRS S1 and S2 from publication date.
+UK SRS voluntary use: Any UK entity can voluntarily adopt UK SRS S1 and S2, which were published on 25 February 2026 and are available for voluntary use immediately.

 Customer requirements: Many SMEs adopt sustainability reporting to meet customer or investor expectations,